 So the shoe features Flyknit, Nike’s structured knit material.
 It goes all the way around the build, fitting your foot like a compression glove.
 It’s awesome.
 The rear portion of the shoe features a more structured, thicker knit while the forefoot area contains a super thin, minimal knit.
 I personally loved it and it brought no issues security-wise.

-The cushion setup is no slouch either – a drop-in midsole containing a layer of Reach and another layer of Lunarlon.
-The end result is what you expect from a Kobe shoe: an extremely well-balanced ride that’s quick, retains court feel and still provides excellent underfoot comfort.
+The cushion setup is no slouch either – a drop-in midsole containing a layer of React and another layer of Lunarlon.
+The end result is what you expect from a Kobe shoe: an extremely well-balanced ride that’s quick, retains court feel, and still provides excellent underfoot comfort.

 THINGS TO NOTE